understanding-gender/understanding-gender.github.io/gender.md

 where there is a lack of sexual attraction to others of any sex.
 The term *questioning* is also sometimes used to describe those who are unsure of their sexual orientation and do not wish to select a label.

-Although sex and gender are often used interchangeably when discussing a persons orientation, transgender people typically take the orientation label that corresponds with their gender identity;
+Although sex and gender are often used interchangeably when discussing a person's orientation, transgender people typically take the orientation label that corresponds with their gender identity;
 i.e. a trans woman who is solely attracted to women would identify as a lesbian.